 TER hybride sur voie

-In late 2023 and early 2024, a new diesel- and battery-powered regional train successfully carried passengers on non-electrified track around Toulouse, in south-western France.
-Now this cleaner, more energy-efficient hybrid TER has left the Occitanie region for a new phase of tests in neighbouring Nouvelle-Aquitaine.
+In late 2023 and early 2024, a new diesel- and battery-powered regional train successfully carried passengers on non-electrified lines around Toulouse, in south-western France.
+Since then, this cleaner, more energy-efficient hybrid TER has undergone commercial service trials in several French regions.

 Learn more in this video